c-bec-k/TitanfallGenesys/02-Equipment.md

 A sniper rifle is, in essence, a battle rifle designed for extreme accuracy at range.
 The elusive "one shot, one kill" weapon that is the bane of infantry everywhere.
 While effective at long range, it does take time to line up a shot, which makes it less than ideal in close-in fighting.

-**Models include:** D-101 Longbow Designated Marksman Rifle, D-2 Double Take
+**Models Include:** D-101 Longbow Designated Marksman Rifle, D-2 Double Take

 * **Sniper Rifle:** Ranged (Heavy); Damage 10; Crit 2; Range (Extreme); Accurate 2, Limited Ammo 3, Pierce 2, Prepare 1; 1,800(R) credits; Enc 4; HP 2